 "How do you know how much product to prepare/bring?"

 @bigtwoodworks: Oh, this one is easy.
 Bring everything you have.
 If you don't have the table space to display everything, keep stock under a table cloth and bring it out when it's needed.

 @thebabybirdboutique: I bring enough to fill my space +20-30%

 @everlastingjoyjewelry: This is a guessing game that I still have not mastered.
 Some items that we sell out of immediately at one show, we don’t sell a single one at the next.
 I would gauge what you bring more on how well it fills the booth and your displays.
 Practice setting up your tables or displays at home to see if you have any holes or awkward spaces.
 The appearance of the booth and drawing people in with catchy displays and well-filled tables are more important than the actual quantity.
 Keep a few spare pieces below the table so if something sells you can fill in the gaps.

 @kristyjarvis_art: I never really know how much product to bring or what will I will sell the most of.
 I just try to bring as much as I can make before the show that will fill my booth, then try to have a plenty of extras/duplicates to replenish throughout the day.
 I try to have a variety of different price points to appeal to more buyers, with plenty of products in the low to medium price point.

 @tucker.ink: This is the hardest part of your first show, but for ArtsGoggle we always say bring even more than you think you should!
 Have backups under your tables to replenish with.
-We sold out of numerous items by noon our first year (and we thought we had over prepared)!
+We sold out of numerous items our first year (and we thought we had over prepared)!
 Practice your setup at home.
-Pop your tent up in the yard and do your full setup.
+Pop your tent up in the yard or garage and do your full setup.
+Take pictures.
 This will make you way less stressed on the day of, and will show you where you need more product, signage, etc. At each show, you will learn what sells best and can adjust accordingly the next time around.

 "Do you keep your pricing the same, or run a sale?"